Templum/rabbitmq-connector/README.md

 * `REQ_TIMEOUT`: Request Timeout for invocations of OpenFaaS functions defaults to `30s`
 * `TOPIC_MAP_REFRESH_TIME`: Refresh time for the topic map defaults to `60s`
+* `INSECURE_SKIP_VERIFY`: Allows to skip verification of HTTP Cert for Communication Connector <=> OpenFaaS default is `false`.
+It is recommended to keep false, as enabling it opens up the possibility of a man in the middle attack.

 ### Topology